valeriupredoi/valeriupredoi.github.io/pages/sdm-access-metadata.md

 **CMIP6 Data Request ([DR](https://cmip6dr.github.io/))**

 A request from the CMIP panels to the modelling groups for data to be contributed to the archive, specifying the variables which are needed for each experiment.
-Find here the [Python package](https://pypi.org/project/dreqPy/), the [Web View](https://clipc-services.ceda.ac.uk/dreq/index.html) of Data Request Contents, and [contact](<martin.juckes@stfc.ac.uk>).
+Find here the [Python package](https://pypi.org/project/dreqPy/), the [Web View](https://clipc-services.ceda.ac.uk/dreq/index.html) of Data Request Contents, and <martin.juckes@stfc.ac.uk>.